-Our indoor/outdoor cushions feature all-weather construction.
-They dry almost immediately after exposure to rain, salt spray, melting snow, morning dew, washing, and other forms of moisture and humidity.
-The comfort soft cushion is designed and constructed to provide a softer support.
-A dense polyurethane foam core is laminated with a layer of soft foam and wrapped with polyester fiber and then encased in a nonwoven ticking.
 When not in use, store your cushions indoors in a cool, dry place to maintain optimal performance.
-Clean Home & Garden fabrics regularly.
+Clean outdoor fabrics regularly.
 Be sure to test any cleaner in an inconspicuous spot before you use it all over.
 Should your fabric become excessively soiled, we recommend that you contact a professional cleaning firm that services awnings.
-Do not dry-clean.
+Do not dry-clean, and do not remove covers and place them in your washing machine.

-- Cleaning HG1 and HG2 Fabrics Used Indoors.
-To prevent overall soiling, frequent vacuuming or light brushing to remove dust and grime is recommended.
+- Cleaning HG1 and HG2 fabrics used indoors.
+To prevent overall soiling, vacuum frequently or brush lightly to remove dust and grime.
 Spot clean with a mild solvent, an upholstery shampoo, or foam from a mild detergent.
-When using a solvent or dry-cleaning product, follow instructions carefully and clean only in a well-ventilated room.
-Avoid any product that contains carbon tetrachloride or other toxic material. - Cleaning HG1/P1 Used Outdoors.
+When using a solvent or dry cleaning product, follow instructions carefully and clean only in a well-ventilated room.
+Avoid any product that contains carbon tetrachloride or other toxic material. - Cleaning HG1/P1 used outdoors.
 Do not use bleach or harsh detergents on HG1/P1 fabric.
 Apply a household cleaner with a pine oil base to stubborn stains.
 Apply full strength, allow it to soak for five minutes, and then scrub vigorously with a sponge.
-Rinse with plenty of lukewarm water and air dry. - Cleaning HG2/P2 Used Outdoors.
-Prepare a solution of eight ounces (one cup) bleach and two ounces (one-quarter cup) of mild soap per gallon (sixteen cups) of lukewarm water.
+Rinse with plenty of lukewarm water and air dry. - Cleaning HG2/P2 used outdoors.
+Prepare a solution of one cup bleach and 1⁄4 cup mild soap per gallon of lukewarm water.
 Put solution in a spray bottle, spray entire area, and allow the solution to soak into the fabric.
 Scrub vigorously with a sponge or clean cloth.
 Rinse thoroughly.
 Allow fabric to air dry.
-Note: Undiluted bleach will cause rapid discoloration.
+Note: Undiluted bleach will cause rapid discoloration. - Cushions on teak furniture used outdoors.

-Cushions on Teak Furniture Used Outdoors.
 Teak has a high natural oil content and does not absorb water.
 It is normal, when teak furniture is new, for some of this oil to rise to the surface of the wood, especially when the furniture becomes damp or wet.
 This oil can stain cushions.
 To protect your cushions, we recommend removing them from the frames overnight and when it rains.
 Wipe the frames with a damp cloth to remove oil before replacing the cushions.
 If your cushions (or pillows, or other fabrics) have come into contact with the oil, clean them immediately with a soft brush and a mild solution of soap and water.
 If the stains are not treated quickly, they may become permanent.